trevormark256/django-eccomerce/README.md

 4. Apply migrations: `python manage.py migrate`
 5. Start the development server: `python manage.py runserver`

-## The project ui foldr in the root directory contains screenshots of how th system looks like please check it out
+## The project ui folder in the root directory contains screenshots of how the system looks like please check it out

 License
 This project is licensed under the TMT License